-During class, we will do example problems (led by me) and practice problems (led by you).
+During class, we will do many example problems (led by me) and practice problems (led by you).
 Over the course of the semester, 28 of the practice problems will be turned in for credit, 5 points each.
 The solution is due by the end of class.
 If you have to be absent for a non-excused reason, you will get a 0 on the problem done in class that day, but the lowest 4 scores (including 0s) will be dropped.
-If you have an excused absence or some special circumstance, email me to get the practice problem in advance.
+If you have an excused absence or some special circumstance, email me.